orlando-guy/threads-clone/README.md

 ## :handshake: Let's get in touch

-Have some thing to say ?
+Have something to say ?
 Here's my LinkedIn - [@Orlando guychard](https://www.linkedin.com/in/orlando-guychard-dev)

 <div align="center">Don't forget to leave a star ⭐️</div>